 Sadly, I can’t recommend anywhere ‘good’ to eat on the island, we didn’t try anywhere local either – the reason being – we were seriously fatigued of fish, beans and rice from our time up in the North.
 However!
 I can recommend Coruja Empanadas for a delicious snack with great happy hour deals along with the Atelie Cafeteria for a seriously good espresso.
 I highly recommend avoiding pizza.

-In hindsight, I wished we’d stayed another day on the island, three definitely wasn’t enough (although I do blame the cloudy sky).
-Not only did the weather improve the day we left, it would have been nice to spend another day and a half relaxing around the bohemian town, taking on another hike (T14 looks great!!) and working up the courage to order fish again.
+In hindsight, I wished we’d stayed another day on the island.
+Three definitely wasn’t enough (although I do blame the cloudy sky).
+Not only did the weather improve the day we left, it would have been nice to spend another day and a half relaxing around the bohemian town.
+I would have liked taking on another hike (T14 looks great!!) and worked up the courage to order fish again.

 And that’s a wrap!
 Visiting Ilha Grande is a seriously easy side trip from Rio de Janeiro and a well oiled (tourist) machine once you’ve arrived.
 Live music can be found all over the island, like much of Brazil we’ve visited, you can simply keep walking past bar after bar until you find the genre you’re after.
 Be sure to find; samba, jazz and bossa nova throughout.

 Thanks for reading, as always Avaycay-ers!
 Join me next week as we travel further south again to a place with serious colonial charm: Paraty.